wraith13/wandbox-vscode/README.md

 > 👉 You can disable to auto open share url by `wandbox.autoOpenShareUrl` setting.

+* `Wandbox: New` : open new "Hello, World!"
 * `Wandbox: Hello` : open new "Hello, World!"

+> ⚠️ Because the Wandbox corresponds to the same function, the `[ho Since Wandbox was compatible with the same function, `Wandbox: New` is made.
+And this `Wandbox: Hello` command is deprecated now.

 ## Show Commands